Photon862/cool-encryption/README.md

 - Keep your frequency map file secret
 - Use different maps for different messages
 - Maps are stored in JSON - each digit/character maps to a pool of frequencies
+- Example for stack-sound character "A" might have ~50 random frequencies spread across 100-20,000 Hz (1990 frequencies with 10 Hz increment)
-- Example: digit "1" might have ~2000 random frequencies spread across 100-20,000 Hz (1990 frequencies with 10 Hz increment)
+- Example for tap-sound: digit "1" might have ~220 random frequencies spread across 100-20,000 Hz (1990 frequencies with 10 Hz increment)

 ---